yujiri8/yujiri.xyz/software/install.md

 * [`cloc`](https://github.com/AlDanial/cloc) - Count Lines Of Code.
 The advantages over `wc` are that it can count blank lines and comments separately from code lines, can automatically find just the source code files in a hierarchy, and it can separate them by language.

+* `rlwrap` - ever used a CLI application that really needed some goddamn line editing?
+Use the ReadLine Wrapper.

 ## Hardware and filesystems

 * [`dmidecode`](https://www.nongnu.org/dmidecode/) - massive amount of info on all hardware.
 I can't think of any commonly useful information I don't know how to get without this command, but `dmidecode` simplifies things.